SublimeCodeIntel/SublimeCodeIntel/README.md

     git clone git://github.com/SublimeCodeIntel/SublimeCodeIntel.git

-The "Packages" packages directory is located differently in different platforms.
+The "Packages" packages directory is located differently on different platforms.
 To access the directory use:

 -   OS X: